ToniChopp/ECAMP/README.md

 Our distilled reports by LLM have been released.
 You can fetch them [here](https://drive.google.com/file/d/1I8Q8-sPnLb-kbD93wbCfZ4S_-xdBL3Md/view?usp=sharing)

+The `mimic-cxr-2.0.0-attn-label.csv` has been released.
+You can fetch it [here](https://drive.google.com/file/d/1_sv46Mh8vKS7MWgfeAcaZJDvbbMVpmft/view?usp=sharing)

 ## Pre-training
 We pre-train ECAMP on MIMIC-CXR using this command: